ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 Success!
 TXID: Sm6Ec2GyguWyG3Li1pARmTpaZ6qLEPuVAHV8QBGL9JWwWAEgM
 ```

-_As with the export and import scripts, be sure to apply changes to the [necessary changes](./cross-chain-transfers.md#setting-up-the-import-script) to [`buildExportTx-xchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts) and [`buildImportTx-cchain.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildImportTx-cchain.ts)to execute the script properly._

 ## Typical Local Workflow

 ### Start the Local Network

 Follow [Create a Local Test Network](../quickstart/create-a-local-test-network.md#avalanche-network-runner) to start a 5-node local network.
 Make sure that you get one of the port number by following [this](../quickstart/create-a-local-test-network.md#retrieve-all-nodes).
 In this tutorial, we will assume one of the port is 30301.

 ### Locate the Example Code and Make Necessary Changes